inflearn logo

 • Those who have only been "browsing" tools like Arkham, Nansen, and Dune and now want to learn how to use them properly and systematically

-However, please bring a curiosity to understand numbers and structures.
+However, please be sure to bring your curiosity to understand numbers and structures.

 🧭 Lecture Structure at a Glance

 Part 1.
-Into the World of On-chain Analysis – “The Zone Where the Invisible Becomes Visible”
+Into the World of On-chain Analysis – “The stage where the invisible begins to become visible”

 • On-chain vs. Off-chain: What is recorded and what is not